Gottlieben: Economy

+Transport

+Tägerwilen-Gottlieben is a railway station on the Lake Line, served by the S1 regional train of St. Gallen S-Bahn.

+Gottlieben has a landing stage.
+Between spring and autumn, the URh offers regular boat services on the High Rhine and Untersee between Schaffhausen and Kreuzlingen, via Konstanz.

 Religion

 From the 2000 census, 87 or 28.6% were Roman Catholic, while 161 or 53.0% belonged to the Swiss Reformed Church.
 Of the rest of the population, there are 2 individuals (or about 0.66% of the population) who belong to the Orthodox Church, and there is 1 individual who belongs to another Christian church.
 There were 9 (or about 2.96% of the population) who are Islamic.
 There are 1 individuals (or about 0.33% of the population) who belong to another church (not listed on the census), 41 (or about 13.49% of the population) belong to no church, are agnostic or atheist, and 2 individuals (or about 0.66% of the population) did not answer the question.

 Education

 The entire Swiss population is generally well educated.
-In Gottlieben about 82.8% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Gottlieben about 82.8% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Gottlieben is home to the Götighofen primary school district.
 In the 2008/2009 school year there were 52 students.
 There were 14 children in the kindergarten, and the average class size was 14 kindergartners.
 Of the children in kindergarten, 10 or 71.4% were female, 2 or 14.3% were not Swiss citizens.
 The lower and upper primary levels begin at about age 5-6 and last for 6 years.
 There were 18 children in who were at the lower primary level and 20 children in the upper primary level.
 The average class size in the primary school was 19 students.
 At the lower primary level, there were 8 children or 44.4% of the total population who were female.
 In the upper primary level, there were 6 or 30.0% who were female, and 2 or 10.0% did not speak German natively.